Why is this happening?

 What places should I avoid?

 Most houseplants should be kept away from drafty doors, windows or air conditioner vents.
-Hot, dry drafts can be just as damaging, so don't place your houseplants on top of a radiator, close to a fireplace, or next to an appliance.
+Hot, dry drafts can be just as damaging, so don't place your houseplants above a radiator, close to a fireplace, or next to an appliance.

 Could something else be causing these symptoms?